Student Rights and Conduct

 - Records relating to student discipline shall be maintained according to the University's Records Management Program and applicable law.

-- A student has a right to expect reasonable accommodations from instructors to celebrate their religious holidays.
+- A student has a right to expect reasonable accommodations from instructors to engage in bona fide religious practices as required by State and Federal laws.

 - Instructors will uphold the "Ethics of Instruction" policies published in Policies and Procedures, SIUE and other applicable policies and procedures.